- 1/2 cup (4 fl. oz./125 ml) water

 - 6 Tbs.
 (3/4 stick) unsalted butter, cut into

-In a heavy saucepan over medium heat, combine the water, butter, sea salt, cayenne and paprika.
+In a heavy saucepan over medium heat, combine the water, milk, butter, salt and cayenne.
 Bring to a boil and cook until the butter melts.
 Remove from the heat and quickly add the flour all at once, beating vigorously with a wooden spoon until completely blended.
-Place the pan over medium-high heat and beat until the mixture forms a mass in the center of the pan and the pan bottom begins to be coated with the cooked mixture, 1 to 2 minutes; do not heat the mixture above lukewarm.
+Place the pan over medium-high heat and beat until the mixture forms a mass in the center of the pan and the pan bottom begins to be coated with the cooked mixture, 2 to 3 minutes.

-To form the gougères, spoon the paste into a pastry bag fitted with a plain tip 1⁄2 inch in diameter.
+To form the gougères, spoon the paste into a pastry bag fitted with a plain tip 1/2 inch (12 mm) in diameter.
 (If you don't have a pastry bag and tip, use a teaspoon.)
-Pipe mounds of the paste about 1 inch in diameter and 1⁄2 inch high onto the prepared baking sheets, spacing the mounds 2 inches apart.
+Pipe mounds of the paste about 1 inch (12 mm) in diameter and 1/2 inch high (2.5 cm) onto the prepared baking sheets, spacing the mounds 2 inches (5 cm) apart.